visforvali/ws297y/faqs.md

 If there are no available timeslots on a given day, it means I'm fully booked and you'll have to reserve another date/time.
 I tend to be fully booked around the middle and end of the semester, so make sure to book early and often!

+# How will voice chat and sync and async text chat sessions work?

+We'll usually meet once in voice chat and once in text chat every week.
+Voice chats are inherently synchronous, and while you can supplement with text chat contributions, you're expected to speak during voice chat.
+You can just speak up as though it's a group chat with your friends; we'll sort it out organically if multiple people speak at the same.

+During synchronous text chats, we'll all be on Discord during our scheduled timeslot but will only communicate in the #🙋classroom text channel.
+I'll kick off our sync text chats by asking you to share lines or passages from the weekly reading that really resonated with you or that you found interesting (even if you can't articulate why) or confusing.
+Then, I'll ask questions intended to guide you through close-reading these lines, so you can better understand the text as a whole.

+Our asynchronous text chats will function similarly.
+The main difference is that we will not be communicating just during our scheduled timeslot (although you can of course use this timeslot to participate if it's more convenient for you!).
+You have until midnight to post all your text chats.

+Prior to the async text chat session, I'll post any instructions, guiding questions, passages to close-read, etc. in the class notes for the week (you can find these notes on the [📅Calendar](https://visforvali.github.io/ws297y/){:target="_blank"} each week, and I'll share the link to Discord for your convenience as well).
+If an async text chat is scheduled for a Tuesday &mdash; i.e. serving as the introduction to a new week and text &mdash; I'll provide a brief write-up about the reading in the class notes as well.

+For the sake of transparency, I typically convert text chats to an asynchronous modality for three reasons: (1) if we're doing a class activity that works better in an asynchronous format, like a workshop or makerspace activity; (2) if there's a point in the semester when the majority of the class agrees that an async text chat would provide some necessary slowness; and (3) if my medical needs conflict with the course schedule in ways I can't change.

 # How are access needs addressed in the course?

 With the caveat that universal access is impossible &mdash; it's inevitable that people's access needs aren't always compatible &mdash; but still worth striving for, here's what I'll be doing to address your self-selected access needs in this course (without sacrificing my own):